FeudalDiana/Portfolio/index.md

 </div>

 Inspired from the historical mythical Viking Sagas. <br/>
 Responsible for aiding the starting up of the group and the creating of new innovative systems it uses to operate.
-Leading the direction of the games and community.
-Notable contriubutions included:
+Leading the direction of the games and community. <br/>
+**Notable contriubutions included:**
 - Setting up a new combat system involving complex animations, networking and exploit prevention.

 <div style="display: flex; gap: 1em; justify-content: center; margin-bottom: 1em; flex-wrap: wrap">